 - iv.
 SBA-guaranteed Working Capital CAPLine loan proceeds may not be used to refinance debt that: - a) Is owed to a Small Business Investment Company (SBIC) or a New Markets Venture Capital Company 13 CFR § 120.130(b); - b) Was originally used to finance a loan purpose that would have been ineligible for SBA Working Capital CAPLine financing at the time it was originally made unless the condition that would have made the loan ineligible no longer exists; - c) Is already on reasonable terms; - d) Is short-term revolving debt that is not revolving in accordance with the terms of the note; or - e) Is Term debt. - v.
-When refinancing short-term revolving debt with a Working Capital CAPLine, the loan application must include: - a) A written analysis that addresses the following issues: - i) The reason the debt was incurred; - ii) The reason for restructuring the debt (for example, over-obligated or imprudent borrowing); - iii) How the new loan will improve the financial condition of the Applicant; and - b) Supporting documentation for each debt to be refinanced.
-Lenders are required to: - i) For loans processed on a non-delegated basis, submit the following with the application to the LGPC: - (a) A copy of the transcript of account showing the due dates and when payments were received as part of its analysis and recommendation for the prior 12 months, or the life of the loan whichever is less. - (b) A written explanation of any late payments and late charges that have occurred during the last 12 months.
-(Late payments are defined as any payment made beyond 29 days of the due date.) - (c) A BBC with Aging of Receivables and List of Inventory, as necessary. - ii) For loans processed under a Lender's PLP authority, retain copies of the items in subparagraphs i)(a)-(c) in the loan file. - vi.
+When refinancing short-term revolving debt with a Working Capital CAPLine, the loan application must include: - a) A written analysis that addresses the following issues: - i) The reason the debt was incurred; - ii) The reason for restructuring the debt (for example, over-obligated or imprudent borrowing); - iii) The factor(s) that support that the proposed refinancing will not pay a creditor in a position to sustain a loss; - iv) The reason for restructuring the debt (for example, over-obligated or imprudent borrowing) - v) How the new loan will improve the financial condition of the Applicant; and - b) Supporting documentation for each debt to be refinanced.
+Lenders are required to: - i) For loans processed on a non-delegated basis, submit the following with the application to the LGPC: - (a) A copy of the note(s) security agreements, leases, and other documentation evidencing the debt to be refinanced, and an explanation of the terms and conditions of any debt(s) being refinanced. - (b) A copy of the transcript of account showing the due dates and when payments were received as part of its analysis and recommendation for the prior 12 months, or the life of the loan whichever is less. - (c) A written explanation of any late payments and late charges that have occurred during the last 12 months.
+(Late payments are defined as any payment made beyond 29 days of the due date.)

+- (d) A BBC with Aging of Receivables and List of Inventory, as necessary. - ii) For loans processed under a Lender's PLP authority, retain copies of the items in subparagraphs i)(a)-(d) in the loan file. - vi.
 The payment of trade payables is not considered to be debt refinancing.